PJDude/librer/README.md

 # LIBRER
-A file cataloging program with extensive customization options to suit user preferences.
+A cross-platform GUI file cataloging program with extensive customization options to suit user preferences.
 Highly optimized for multi-core parallel search speed, data integrity, and repository portability.

 **The software and this document are under development and in a Release Candidate (1) state.**